vijikarthi/flink/docs/setup/config.md

 - `high-availability.job.delay`: (Default `akka.ask.timeout`) Defines the delay before persisted jobs are recovered in case of a master recovery situation.
 Previously this key was named `recovery.job.delay`.

+### ZooKeeper-Security

+- `zookeeper.sasl.disable`: (Default: `true`) Defines if SASL based authentication needs to be enabled or disabled.
+The configuration value can be set to "true" if ZooKeeper cluster is running in secure mode (Kerberos)

+- `zookeeper.sasl.service-name`: (Default: `zookeeper`) If the ZooKeeper server is configured with a different service name (default:"zookeeper") then it can be supplied using this configuration.
+A mismatch in service name between client and server configuration will cause the authentication to fail.

 ## Environment

 - `env.log.dir`: (Defaults to the `log` directory under Flink's home) Defines the directory where the Flink logs are saved.
 It has to be an absolute path.